Kim Bui: 2021

 In April Bui competed at the European Championships in Basel, Switzerland.
 She qualified to the all-around and floor exercise finals, placing seventh and sixth respectively.
 During the all-around final Bui and compatriot Elisabeth Seitz wore unitards opposed to the standard leotard that is common in women's artistic gymnastics.
 While unitards are usually worn for religious reasons, the German gymnasts opted to wear them as a statement "against sexualization in gymnastics".

 On 13 June Bui was selected to represent Germany at the 2020 Summer Olympics alongside Elisabeth Seitz, Sarah Voss, and Pauline Schäfer.
 In qualifications at the Olympic Games Germany finished ninth as a team and did not advance to the finals.
 However Bui advanced to the all-around final, her first individual Olympic final.

 2022

 In June, Bui competed at the German Championships, where she won the gold in the uneven bars and floor exercise finals, and took the silver in the all-around behind Sarah Voss.

 In August, Bui announced that she would retire following the European Championships in Munich.
 On the first day of competition, she finished eighth in the all-around, and helped Germany qualify to the team final in fourth place.
 Individually, she also qualified to the uneven bars final in fourth place.
 In the team final, the German team of Bui, Emma Malewski, Pauline Schäfer, Elisabeth Seitz and Sarah Voss won the bronze medal behind Italy and Great Britain — Germany's first team medal in European Championship history.
 In the uneven bars final, Bui finished fifth, scoring a 14.066 for the last routine of her career.

+Engagement

+Kim Bui and Miriam Neureuther hosted the german documentary movie Hungern für Gold (2023; en.: Starving for gold).
+Both talked about their own eating disorders and interviewed several people like Kim Buis parents and ski jumpers Sven Hannawald and Maren Lundby.
+Kim Bui herself suffered from bulimia.
+In 2023 she also published a book about her experiences.